Petrochenk0/Petrochenk0/README.md

 ### Frontend Developer

 Frontend developer with over 5+ years of expertise in React/Next and TypeScript.
-Developed scalable applications of varying complexity, architecture (Monolithic, micro-frontends and FSD)
+Developed scalable applications of varying complexity, architecture (Monolithic, micro-frontends and FSD, Perfect Arch)
 and content generation (SSR, SSG, SPA, as well as PWA).
 Participated in all stages of product creation:
 from collecting and describing requirements, choosing architecture and design, to final implementation and
 optimisation coverage.